 “Once you are properly vinomadefied, all sorts of intriguing things start to happen.
 Vinomadefied, by the way, does not mean ‘made mad by wine,’ but merely ‘dampened by it.’”

 "A lanspresado is (according to a 1736 dictionary of thieves’ slang) 'He that comes into company with but two-pence in his pocket.'
 Lanspresados are everywhere.
 They have usually forgotten their wallets or can’t find [an ATM] or some intensely complicated thing has happened with their rent, which means that they’re skint until Thursday."

 “A vomitorium is not a room in which ancient Romans would throw up halfway through a banquet in order to make room for the next course.
 That’s a myth.
-A vomitorium is simply a passage by which you can exit a building, usually a theatre.”
+A vomitorium is simply a passage by which you can exit a building, usually a theater.”

 A version of this story originally appeared in Mental Floss magazine; it has been updated for 2022.